mileskent/low-level-vault/Caching.md

 # Flushing
 The cache must be flushed upon OS bringing in [[Paging#Page]] from [[Storage|disk]] and bypassing the cache, because if I/O bypasses the cache, any cache entries reference the I/O buffer will be invalid.

-# Virtually Indexed Physically Tagged Cached
+# Virtually Indexed Physically Tagged Cache
 (Cache & [[Translation Lookaside Buffer|TLB]] accessed in parallel) If you make the page offset the same bitsize as the index + block offset size, then you can start the cache read without waiting for the TLB.
 ![[Pasted image 20251028154708.png]]
 The tradeoff is that the index determines the max size of the cache, limiting the size of the cache.
 # Cache Organization
-Cache... line = block = entry = element
+Cache... line = block = entry = element = one unit of cached data stored in the cache
 * Cache Set: a "row" in the cache.
 The number of blocks per set is determined by the type of set.
 	* DMC: n sets, 1 entry
 	* P-way set associative: n/p sets, p entries